davidahouse/chute/README.md

 # Roadmap

 - [X] Basic chute implementation that generates HTML reports
-- [ ] Finish markdown report output
-- [ ] Implement saving of chute data capture for use in compares
+- [X] Implement saving of chute data capture for use in compares
-- [ ] Implement comparison between saved capture and current capture
+- [X] Implement comparison between saved capture and current capture
+- [ ] Fastlane action for executing chute easier
+- [ ] Danger.systems plugin for updating Pull Request with summary
 - [ ] Allow chute to update Pull Request with capture summary & link for full reports
+- [ ] Automate or remove `xcov` dependency for code coverage stats
 - [ ] Brew formula to make install easier
-- [ ] Fastlane action for executing chute easier
-- [ ] Danger.systems plugin for updating Pull Request with summary
+- [ ] New report types

 ## License